Data Sources

 The National Immunization Surveys (NIS) are a group of phone surveys used to monitor vaccination coverage among children 19–35 months and teens 13–17 years, and flu vaccinations for children 6 months–17 years.
 The surveys are sponsored and conducted by the National Center for Immunization and Respiratory Diseases (NCIRD) of the Centers for Disease Control and Prevention (CDC) and authorized by the Public Health Service Act [Sections 306].

-Measures: HPV Immunization.
+Measures: HPV vaccination.

 National Institute on Alcohol Abuse and Alcoholism Surveillance Reports